ZAWARTO/NDS-Game/README.md

 ## Mechanism

-What is most striking is the data structures that we used at the beginning, its function is to use gfx and gfx_frame to name 16 and 8 bit unasigned ints and x and y positions of each sprite, for this reason then when starting the sprites we have done it in the main and not in sprites.c.
+What is most striking is the data structures that I used at the beginning, its function is to use gfx and gfx_frame to name 16 and 8 bit unasigned ints and x and y positions of each sprite, for this reason then when starting the sprites we have done it in the main and not in sprites.c.
 This is useful since spritesheet.png are actually 5 sprites and according to each